A Song for Today

 While it's fair to say that, less than an hour after the film was taken, I was bored, sweaty and my head was throbbing, in that particular moment I was very very happy.

-According to the president, along with the generators to be supplied by Cuba, Venezuela, and Taiwan, the country is likely to receive others by Iran, where he traveled last week.
+supplied by Cuba, Venezuela, and Taiwan, the country is likely to

-Cuba and Venezuela already provided 32 generators with capacity to produce 60 megabytes per hour, and promised to supply a similar amount early next year.
+capacity to produce 60 megabytes per hour, and promised to supply a

 Power generation deficit in Nicaragua worsened in the last few days, after interruptions in several generating units, resulting in up to ten-hour blackouts.

-Ortega denounced the energy crisis is due to lack of management in the last 16 years of neoliberal governments which privatized the sector and cut off investments."
+Ortega denounced the energy crisis is due to lack of

 Apparently the shot's subject took him back a bit and he was: "...washed in white-light Peace Corps nostalgia".

 Ahhhh Nica buses - would it surprise you if I said that so far they have been a comparative delight?
 Really, maybe it's just compared to my former post in Vietnam, but they're pretty good.
-More on that soon.

 Anyway Joshua was good enough to comment favourably on my Nicaragua Flickr sets.
 Link to Josh's post is here.